UpstreamInno/guardian_client/README.md

 Regions are basically a predefined grid that is more dense in higher population areas (similar to cell in a phone network).

 The client *only* communicate region-transitions times when a user moves from one region to the next.
 In normal use the server never receives preceise location information from the client (mobile phone).
-In the case of reporting a symptom or infection, it then does communicate precise information, but only on users consent, and only to the extent that you have overlaps in regions.
+In the case of reporting a symptom or infection, it then does communicate precise information, but only on users consent, and only to the extent that you have overlaps in regions with other users.

 ![The Grid](/specifications/the_grid.png)